stratosphereips/SlipsWeb/README.md

 pip install medallion stix2 taxii2-client
 ```

+## 2. Configure the medallion server
+The main configuration of the Meddalion server is in `config/medallion_config.json`

+In there you need to check

+- The IP address were the server will run.
+You can use 127.0.0.1 if Slips is running on the same computer.
+Or a specific IP or 0.0.0.0 for all the interfaces.
-Change the password of the Medallion server in `config/medallion_config.json`.
+- Change the password of the Medallion server.
+And be sure the same password is in the `config/slips.yaml` file of Slips
+- Change the port if you dont want to use 1234

-## 2. Run the medallion server
+## 3. Run the medallion server

 The Medallion server run in the same computer as Slips, and then Medallion can listen in localhost.

-`medallion config/medallion_config.json --host 127.0.0.1 --port 1234`

-Or it can run in another computer, and then Medallion should listen in its IP or in 0.0.0.0

-`medallion config/medallion_config.json --host 0.0.0.0 --port 1234`
+`./medallion_luncher.py`

+For now the medallion server will not stay in the background, but it can.

 Now that the Medallion server is running.
 Slips can export to it.